leedaforoughi/tipalti-assessment/README.md

 ## Tipalti Frontend Assessment

-This project is a submission for Tipalti’s Frontend Takehome Assessment.
+This is a submission for the Tipalti Frontend Takehome Assessment.
 It is built using the provided Tipalti React Starter Template.

 ### Added/Updated Files